-Without our Auxiliaries, some of our hospitals would not exist.
+Without our Auxiliaries, some of our sites would not exist.
 In their early days, these dedicated volunteers (originally most Auxiliaries were Ladies Aid Societies) raised the funds for hospital furniture, equipment and even food items to keep fledgling hospitals going in several of our communities.

 Over the years, historic accounts document that our Auxiliaries were prevailed upon by hospital trustees to provide vital funds to keep the doors open.
 Not only were Auxilians providing day-to-day support in the hospital, they were influential arbiters of local society.
 The Autumn Ball or Annual Fair was a must-attend event.
 In their heyday during the 1940s and 50s, Junior Auxiliaries and Branch Auxiliaries formed to provide hospital support, organize social and fundraising events, and form knitting and sewing circles.
 However, as more women began working outside the home, the membership began to decline.
 Today, the mainstays of our Auxiliaries are those no longer working or raising young children.